pairinteraction/pairinteraction/docs/tutorials/tutorials.rst

 **Introduction**

-The following jupyter notebooks introduce the Python API.
+The following Jupyter notebooks introduce the Python API.
 The other tutorials build on this introduction.

 .. nbgallery::